opentimestamps/opentimestamps-server/README.md

 ## Installation

-You'll need a local Bitcoin node with a wallet with some funds in it; a pruned node is fine.
+You'll need a local Bitcoin node version 0.17.1 with a wallet with some funds in it; a pruned node is fine.
 While `otsd` is running the wallet should not be used for other purposes, as currently the Bitcoin timestamping functionality assumes that it has exclusive use of the wallet.